 Of course, no gift from Uncle Sam comes without a glitch.
 Some or all of your depreciation might be subject to recapture if you eventually sell the property at a profit.

 The calculations for depreciation can be complicated.
 Consider consulting an experienced accountant for help, and to make sure you take full advantage of your tax benefits.

 The 1031 Tax Deferred Exchange

 The rules are complicated, so you'll most likely need an accountant or a 1031 Exchange company to apply the exact details to your personal situation.
-But if you roll all the profit of the sale of a rental property into another property within a specific timeframe and according to certain guidelines, you typically will not have to pay capital gains on that profit.
+But if you roll all the profit of the sale of a rental property into another property within a specific time frame and according to certain guidelines, you may not have to pay capital gains on that profit.
 You can pass your gains forward until the time of a final sale.